Beshalach: Moses Graduates

 But if you arrange for someone to die while you are elsewhere and there is no evidence that “your hand was in it”, you might never be implicated.
 Biblical Hebrew would phrase that idiom as “your hand was with” the obvious perpetrator.
 For example, King David asks a woman with an imaginary story about two sons “Is the hand of Joab with you in all this?” to find out if Joab’s hand is in her ploy to make him change his mind about his son Absalom (2 Samuel 14:19).

-This week I am writing the part of my book on Genesis about when Joseph’s brothers sell him as a slave to caravan bound for Egypt.
+This week I am writing the part of my book on Genesis about when Joseph’s brothers sell him as a slave to caravan bound for Egypt in the Torah portion Vayeishev.
 Initially, most of Joseph’s ten older brothers want to kill him, then throw his body into one of the dry cisterns in the vicinity.
 Reuben, the oldest brother, persuades them not to get blood on their own hands.

 And Reuben said to them: “Don’t shed blood!
 Throw them into this pit that is in the wilderness, but don’t extend a hand (yad) on him,” in order to rescue him from their hand (yad) and return him to his father.
 (Genesis 33:22)